ikoniaris/kippo2mysql/README.md

 Kippo2MySQL
 ===========

-Extract data from Kippo logs and insert them in a MySQL database
+Kippo2MySQL is a simple script that extracts data from Kippo logs and inserts them in a MySQL database.